Human sex ratio: Early marriage and parents' age

-Several studies have examined human birth sex ratio data to determine whether there is a natural relationship between the age of the mother or father and the birth sex ratio.
-For example, Ruder has studied 1.67 million births in 33 states in the United States to investigate the effect of parents' ages on birth sex ratios.
-Similarly, Jacobsen et al. have studied 820,000 births in Denmark with the same goal.
-These scientists find that maternal age has no statistically significant role on the human birth sex ratio.
+A 1985 study of 1.67 million births in 33 states in the United States and a 1999 study of 820,000 births in Denmark found that maternal age has no statistically significant role on the human birth sex ratio.
 However, they report a significant effect of paternal age.
 Significantly more male babies were born per 1000 female babies to younger fathers than to older fathers.
 These studies suggest that social factors such as early marriage and males siring their children at a young age may play a role in raising birth sex ratios in certain societies.

 Partnership status

-It has been shown on a sample of 86,436 human births from a US population-based survey that 51.4% boys were born among together living married parents, 52.2% among together living unmarried parents and only 49.9% boys among apart living parents.
+A 2004 study of 86,436 human births from a US population-based survey showed that 51.4% boys were born among married parents living together, 52.2% among unmarried parents living together and only 49.9% boys among parents living apart.

 Economic factors

-Catalano has examined the hypothesis that population stress induced by a declining economy reduces the human sex ratio.
-He compared the sex ratio in East and West Germany for the years 1946 to 1999, with genetically similar populations.
+A 2003 study examined the hypothesis that population stress induced by a declining economy reduces the human sex ratio.
+It compared the sex ratio in East and West Germany for the years 1946 to 1999, with genetically similar populations.
 The population stressors theory predicts that the East German sex ratio should have been lower than expected in 1991, when East Germany's economy collapsed, than in previous years.
 The hypothesis further suggests that, over time, East German birth sex ratios should generally be lower than the observed sex ratios found in West Germany for the same years.
-According to Catalano's study, the birth sex ratio data from East Germany and West Germany over 45 years support the hypothesis.
+According to the study, the birth sex ratio data from East Germany and West Germany over 45 years support the hypothesis.
 The sex ratio in East Germany was also at its lowest in 1991.
-According to Catalano's study, assuming women in East Germany did not opt to abort male fetuses more than female fetuses, the best hypothesis is that a collapsing economy lowers the human birth sex ratio, while a booming economy raises the birth sex ratio.
-Catalano notes that these trends may be related to the observed trend of an elevated occurrence of very low birth-weight babies from maternal stress, during certain macroeconomic circumstances.
+According to the study, assuming women in East Germany did not opt to abort male fetuses more than female fetuses, the best hypothesis is that a collapsing economy lowers the human birth sex ratio, while a booming economy raises the birth sex ratio.
+The publication notes that these trends may be related to the observed trend of an elevated occurrence of very low birth-weight babies from maternal stress, during certain macroeconomic circumstances.